unChaz/sci-fi-5e/srd/mechanics/core_mechanics.md

 * Recall lore about a craft or trade
 * Win a game of skill

-##### Techcasting Ability
+##### Tekcasting Ability

-Wizards use Intelligence as their Techcasting ability, which helps determine the saving throw DCs of spells they cast.
+Wizards use Intelligence as their Tekcasting ability, which helps determine the saving throw DCs of tek skills they cast.

 #### Wisdom